 …and that's just one shift!
 My top three areas of support are sleep, emotional support, nutrition for the whole family (including basic lactation support), and generally keeping things running so that you can focus on resting and bonding, not worrying about the laundry or the dishes.

-I’ve been doing this work for a while—over 6 years and counting!
+I’ve been doing this work for a while—over 6 years and counting.
 In that time, I’ve served dozens of families; mostly birth support, and now leaning more into postpartum.
-I’m currently re-certifying in adult and pediatric CPR/First Aid.
-I’m excited to continue some herbal training under a licensed clinical herbalist to learn how to offer that as a resource to my postpartum clients (get ready for lots of sitz baths, salves, and teas!).
+I’m always investing in new learning opportunities so that I can offer my clients the best possible care—currently my focus is all things herbalism.
 And I’m a mom of two little ones, both with their own unique birth and fourth trimester stories.
 Simply put?
 I’ve been there.
 Postpartum has a reputation for being difficult, draining, and scary, but it doesn’t have to be!
 It can be raw, powerful, joyful, and beautiful.
 I want to make that a reality for you.

 What happens when I book with you?